TrellixVulnTeam/swahilipython_SCMU/Doc/glossary.rst

    asynchronous iterable
       An object, that can be used in an :keyword:`async for` statement.
-      Must return an :term:`asynchronous iterator` from its :meth:`__aiter__` method.
+      Must return an :term:`asynchronous iterator` kutoka its :meth:`__aiter__` method.
 Introduced by :pep:`492`.

    asynchronous iterator